The Last Train from Madrid

 The Last Train from Madrid is a 1937 American war drama film directed by James P. Hogan and starring Dorothy Lamour, Lew Ayres and Gilbert Roland.
 It is set during the Spanish Civil War.
 The film was one of the few contemporary Hollywood films made about the war.

 Plot

-The story of seven peoples' lives and love affairs in Madrid during the Spanish Civil War.
+The plot revolves around the story of seven peoples' lives and love affairs in Madrid during the Spanish Civil War.

+The film is set during one day, a train leaving from Madrid to Valencia being bound to leave at midnight, allowing the protagonists, including prisoners who agreed to fight in exchange for their release, to escape the city under intense bombing.